Virtual-Domain-driven-design/domain-driven-design-heuristics/heuristics/_design_heuristics/align-with-domain-experts.md

 ---
+title: Align with domain experts
 layout: heuristic
 ---

-# Align with historical domain boundaries

 ## short description

-look for parts of the domain which have not changed in a long time.
+align boundaries with the parts of the domain where there are different domain experts (not different people but different domain skills/knowledge).

 ## example

-A user inbox for keeping communication message to the customer, this almost never changes.

 ## context